SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 ![](assets/chapter-10-images/14.Method-overloading-02.png)

-### Example: Greater of Two Values
+### Example: Greater of two values

 The input is two values of the same type.
 The values can be of **`int`**, **`char`**, or **`String`** type.
 Create a method **`getMax()`** that returns, as a result, the greater of the two values.

-#### Sample Input and Output
+#### Sample input and output

 |Input|Output|Input|Output|Input|Output|
 |---|---|---|---|---|---|
 |int<br>2<br>16|16|char<br>a<br>z|z|string<br>Ivan<br>Todor|Todor|

-#### Hints and Guidelines
+#### Hints and guidelines

-To complete our task we need to create three methods with the same name and different signatures.
+To complete our task, we need to create three methods with the same name and different signatures.
 First, we create a method, which will compare integers.

 ![](assets/chapter-10-images/15.Greater-of-two-values-01.png)